Emergency Update January 2020

 WIRES has over 2,600 incredible volunteers, many of whom have continued rescuing and caring for wildlife during this time of devastation, minimising suffering and saving lives.
 They have sometimes done this whilst simultaneously dealing with major fire threats to their home and evacuations.
 There are no words to express the outstanding rescue and care work provided by WIRES volunteers, by wildlife vets and by the volunteers of other wildlife groups, not just during this time of crisis but 365 days a year, every year.

 In December WIRES 1300 line received over 20,000 calls and volunteers attended over 3,300 rescues for sick, injured and orphaned wildlife.
-To support WIRES rescue and care work please donate to WIRES Emergency Fund.

 This video was shared with us and we think it helps to convey the unprecedented devastation we are all experiencing in Australia at this time.